Advertising: David Gauntlett and masculinity

 of advice-giving, but in the myriad suggestions of ways of living which they imply."

 3) What does Gauntlett suggest regarding generational differences?
-Is it a good thing that the media seems to promote modern liberal values?
+Is it a good thing that the media seems to promote modern liberal values?"people born in the first half of the twentieth century are less tolerant of homosexuality,

 and less sympathetic to unmarried couples living together, than their younger counterparts". i dont think its good as people should have the ability to see and hear whatever they want to hear and not be dictated through the decisions of the media and what they think is right to show.

-The modern representations of men and how "finding a place for themselves in the modern world" is a good thing.
+4) Why does Gauntlett suggest that masculinity is NOT in crisis?The modern representations of men and how "finding a place for themselves in the modern world" is a good thing.

 5) Does advertising still reinforce the "conventionally rugged, super-independent, extra-strong macho man" that Gauntlett discusses?
 Offer examples for both sides of the argument from the wider advertising industry.